 My second book, which is under review, focuses on Black-Hispanic race relations in a majority minority school district.
 In our study, the racial and cultural world within the selected suburban school district embodies an in-between, liminal racial space: it brings together a nearly 70 percent White middle-class female teaching staff, a predominantly Black administration and school board, an aging Italian political power base and an increasing Hispanic student population that is nearing a third of the student body.
 As the population of Black students slowly continues to decline within this historically Black school district and the population of Hispanic students slowly continues to increase, public schools that once were predominantly segregated Black schools are slowly becoming “integrated” as more and more Hispanic families are moving into middle-to-low income neighborhoods that once were all-Black.
 The integration of Hispanic students into Black neighborhoods within urban districts has been documented; however, our study focuses on the suburbs—a new racial frontier.
 Recent sociopolitical changes in the racial geography of the Chicagoland area has led to the outward migration of racial minority groups, such as Mexican Americans, from urban core areas and into the “inner-ring” suburbs on the fringes of Chicago where our research study is set—an in-between geographic space between the inner city and outer-ring suburbs.

-Currently, I am working on completing three new books: a book on morphological awareness and how to teach it in elementary classrooms; a children’s book titled The Story of Morphemes; and my first collection of poems from Red Mountain Press titled Muslim Melancholia.
+Currently, I am working on completing three new books: a book on morphological awareness and how to teach it in elementary classrooms; a children’s book titled The Story of Man; and my first collection of poems from Red Mountain Press titled Muslim Melancholia was published in June 2017.
 Please see my Poetry page.

 In the future, I would like to work on a biography of the Mexican American landscape artist, Porfirio Salinas.
 A more creative work is an epistolary play based on a fictitious letter exchange between Queen Elizabeth and Akbar the Great.